 On an ongoing basis the Trustees aim to hold minimal reserves as the general cost base is low and before commencing any project the Trustees aim to raise the majority of the required income pertaining to each project.
 However the trustees are conscious that new development and research is dynamic and projects worthy of funding may arise at any time and believe it prudent to maintain some reserve for such eventuality.
-Considerable reserves are currently being held due to sale of shares and fundraising, and the Trustees and Scientific Advisory Board are now evaluating and considering additional research projects.
+Considerable reserves are currently being held due to the sale of shares in Solid Biosciences in 2018 and the Trustees and Scientific Advisory Board are evaluating and considering additional research projects on an ongoing basis.
 The reserve policy will be reviewed on an annual basis.